-The project, which involves waterproofing a combined roof area in excess of 6,000 square metres, has been completed with the firm’s Elastaseal™ system.
+The project, which involves waterproofing a combined roof area in excess of 6,000 square metres, has been completed with our flagship Elastaseal™ system.

-The University required a long-term solution to the problems it was experiencing and refurbishing with asphalt was not a desirable option.
-Being prone to the weather, asphalt doesn’t make a good refurbishment material however the major negative associated with the substrate is the requirement it must be applied in a molten state.
+The University required a long-term solution to the problems it was experiencing and refurbishing with asphalt was not a desirable option, with the biggest negative associated with the substrate being that it must be applied in a molten state.

 Elastaseal™ works by seamlessly encapsulating the existing roof substrate, creating a new membrane that is not only 100% waterproof but also allows the roof beneath to ‘breathe’ due to its vapour permeability.

 The Elastaseal™ coating system was applied to the University roof by brush and roller, just like a regular paint.
 It offers the significant advantages of no on site mixing and no need for naked flames as with comparable hot work bitumen roofing systems.
 A future site visit will take place, with the option to extend the guarantee by solvent wiping and applying an additional topcoat, giving the client peace of mind for decades to come.